 There are many great reasons for using self storage for your RV.
 Not only is RV storage an affordable and convenient option, it has many other benefits as well.

 RVs come in a wide range of sizes, varying from compact 5th wheels trailers to large motorhomes.
 The largest, the Class A motorhome, can average between 25 to 40 feet long.
 The large size of most campers can easily take up an entire driveway or cause problems with home storage.
 Using RV or trailer storage allows you to take back some of that space.

-A lot of neighborhoods have specific covenants that prohibit the parking of RVs or trailers on driveways for long periods of time.
+A lot of neighborhoods have specific HOAs that prohibit the parking of RVs or trailers on driveways for long periods of time.
 There are even rules against parking one along the side of your home in some neighborhoods depending on the regulations of your homeowners association.
 Camper storage allows you to follow HOA rules and still own the camping vehicle of your dreams.

 It can be dangerous to leave an RV or trailer in front of your house, as they're often magnets for vandalism and theft.
 Using RV storage can provide an added level of security for your favorite camper.
 Storage facilities often have high fences, gated access, and even video surveillance.